ACManoa/acmanoa.github.io/pages/clubs/panda.md

 ## How to join?

 Our meetings are currently hosted in person in the ICSpace located in POST 318B.
 Join the PANDA discord via [this link](https://discord.gg/naDnBZ5) and tag along with us in the ICSpace to attend our meetings!

-## Who is welcome?
-The group is open to everyone!

 Also, if you don't have a discord account, you are welcome to email us at *uhmpanda@gmail.com*.